 On Tuesday evening there was a Rosary Procession; on Wednesday a late-night liturgy, with opportunities for healing and confession and on the final night there was a disco.

 It was moving to see the extent to which our young people threw themselves into the experience.
 Particular highlights included a Mass on the Wednesday when they served, led intercessions and presented one of the readings.

 There was also an open mike ‘testimony’ session at one of the Bible Studies when a boy from our group spoke movingly in front of several hundred people of what his faith means to him saying: ‘If I didn’t have Jesus it would be as if half of my heart was ripped out’.

 It was clear that the Pilgrimage had a huge impact on the faith formation of those who attended.
 Many made their confession for the first time, many made or renewed a commitment to Christ and there were numerous significant conversations about faith and life.

 Diocesan Communications Manager Ronnie Semley arranged for BBC Radio Lancashire to broadcast a series of short recordings that we made during the course of the pilgrimage.

 The young people loved this opportunity to engage with the media and it enabled some good, positive coverage about the Diocese’s commitment to young people.

-The grant from the Diocesan Vision Fund which paid for the cost of the coach was of immense help in managing costs of the trip and, looking ahead we hope that, with further appropriate support, our Diocesan group will continue to expand.
+The grant from the Diocesan Board of Education's own Vision Fund* which paid for the cost of the coach was of immense help in managing costs of the trip and, looking ahead we hope that, with further appropriate support, our Diocesan group will continue to expand.